Morningside announces Dean’s List for fall 2021 semester

-SIOUX CITY, Iowa (January 4, 2022) – Morningside University Vice President for Academic Affairs Chris Spicer recently announced the 421 students named to the Dean’s List for the fall semester of the 2021-22 academic year.
+SIOUX CITY, Iowa (January 4, 2022) – Morningside University Vice President for Academic Affairs Chris Spicer recently announced the 421 students named to the Dean’s List for the fall semester of the 2021-22 academic year including Isaac L. Bower of Massena.

 The Dean’s List recognizes Morningside students who achieve a 3.67-grade point average or better and complete at least 12 credits of coursework with no grade below a “C-.”
 Students that achieved a 4.0-grade point average are denoted with an asterisk (*).